Glossary of Library Termsa b c d e f g h i j k l m o p q r s t u v w z

 PRIMARY SOURCE: Original manuscripts, contemporary records, and documents.

-PRIMOSEARCH: The name for the online catalogue that lists materials owned by Avondale College Libraries.
+PRIMOSEARCH: The name for the online catalogue that lists materials owned by Avondale University College Libraries.
 It includes books, periodicals, DVDs etc.

 PROQUEST CENTRAL: Huge database on a viariety of topics including business, health, education, theology and more.

 PROXY SERVIER: Enables authorized users to access licensed library resources from off campus.

 PUBLISHER: One that is engaged in publishing material.
 The publisher has traditionally been an established company like "Penguin Books" or a university press like "Melbourne University Press", but may be an individual or an organisation.

 QUARTERLY: A serial publication issued four times a year.